 BBSP supports students by promoting UNC’s Eight Dimensions of Wellness.
 Explore each of these dimensions to learn more about what resources are available to support your complete self.
-For mental health support including how to contact our Wellness Counselor, see the “Emotional” tab below.
+For mental health support including how to contact our Embedded Counselor, see the “Emotional” tab below.

 UNC students, alums, and postdocs are also creating spaces for scientists of all levels to connect over topics of research, life, and wellness:

 - PhD Balance, a community empowering graduate students, founded by Susanna Harris (Microbiology & Immunology PhD candidate)